jawws88/datasci-congressional-data/onboarding/01_exploring_the_data.md

 We've connected Mode Analytics to our PostgreSQL database hosted on Microsoft Azure.
 Thus, in Mode, you can create a new report and query off of our database, which is called 'data-sci-congressional-data'.

-**Note, please only run "ready only" queries in Mode.
+**Note, please only run "read only" queries in Mode.
 It is not a good idea to run DML/DDL statements that write to the database in Mode since there is no history or record of what is being done**.

 ## Data